You’re going to love this Skillet Cornbread Recipe. Slightly sweet & savory with a crunchy, buttery crust from baking it in a cast-iron skillet.

 The only difference between the two types of cornmeal: yellow and white is simply just the color.
 Depending on the color of the corn when it was ground give you the color.
 So white corn gives white cornmeal and yellow corn gives you yellow cornmeal.
 They are interchangeable in recipes.
 I prefer yellow because of the richness in color, but you can use either one and the cornbread recipe will taste the same.

-Don’t forget to pin this recipe for Cornbread Recipe to your favorite Pinterest board for later.
+Don’t forget to pin this recipe for Skillet Cornbread to your favorite Pinterest board for later.

 - 1 1/2 cups milk I use whole milk